Mesothelioma Diagnosis and Staging Explained

 The Challenge of Late Diagnosis

-Early-stage patients who receive multimodal treatment achieve median survival of 32.1 months — nearly triple the overall median survival of 12-18 months.
+Early-stage patients who receive multimodal treatment achieve median survival of roughly 21 to 24 months in published cohorts, well above the overall pleural median of about 13 months.
 Understanding mesothelioma staging helps patients and families comprehend prognosis and treatment options.

 How Mesothelioma Is Staged